 The plant produces abundant seeds that remain viable in the earth for up to three decades.
 If land is cleared or burned, the seeds are stimulated to germinate.
 Gorse colonizes these sites and forms thick, spiny stands very difficult to eradicate.

-But gorse propagation isn’t limited to seed growth.
+Gorse propagation isn’t limited to just seed growth either.
 Once flowering gorse shrubs are cut, they resprout quickly.

 Given these gorse bush facts, it is easy to understand that gorse control is difficult, especially when the plant has developed into impenetrable stands.
 Flowering gorse shrubs choke out native plants, reducing diversity and degrading wildlife habitat.